jessicahattig/currency-exchange-api/README.md

 ## Setup/Installation Requirements

+* _Navigate to the website https://www.exchangerate-api.com and created an accout to obtain a unique Exchangerate API key.
 * _Clone this repository to your desktop._
 * _Navigate to the root directory of the project._
 * _Run the following terminal command to install the project's dependencies: `npm install`_